pnetwork-association/pnetwork-v4/REFUND.md

 4. Collateral will be assigned to the `from` account calling `xtoken::transfer`.
 5. Call `token::transfer` using the operation sender as destination account with the correct quantity
 6. Refund completed
+7. Call `xtoken::setlimits` with the active account controlling the `xtoken` contract and set 0 as the minting limit parameter

 #### On Ethereum